mars-planet/mars_city/servers/body_tracker/doc/setup.rst

 * *pgu*: download from https://code.google.com/p/pgu/ and install it with ``pip`` (follow the above instructions, as if the package you download is a .whl file)
+* *VPython*: download the automatic installer from http://vpython.org/contents/download_windows.html (chose the Win-32 version, not the Win-64 one!)

 .. note::